Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 S2725QC is best for

 Mac Mini M4 owners who want USB-C connectivity and a clean 4K 120Hz experience without the Thunderbolt premium.
-The sweet spot for home office and small business setups where daisy-chaining and 140W PD aren't required.
+A practical fit for home office and small business setups where daisy-chaining and 140W PD aren't required.

 LG 27UQ850V-W — Best for Creatives